Blood Clots in Eye Prevention Tips to Reduce Your Risk

 • Stay well hydrated every day to prevent blood thickening.

-• Exercise regularly to boost circulation and reduce clot risks.
+• Exercise regularly to boost circulation and reduce clot risk.

 • Quit smoking immediately to protect blood vessels.